 Alternative names for non-functioning pituitary tumours

-Non-functioning pituitary adenomas; non-secretory pituitary adenomas/tumours; non-secretory pituitary adenomas/tumours; null-cell pituitary adenomas/tumours; null-cell pituitary adenomas/tumours; chromophobe pituitary adenomas/tumours; chromophobe pituitary adenomas/tumours
+Non-functioning pituitary adenomas; non-secretory pituitary adenomas/tumours; non-secretory pituitary adenomas/tumors; null-cell pituitary adenomas/tumours; null-cell pituitary adenomas/tumors; chromophobe pituitary adenomas/tumours; chromophobe pituitary adenomas/tumors

 What is a non-functioning pituitary tumour?